bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 You could take the **optional** opportunity for a `HybridAccount` contract to implement a billing system here, requiring a payment of `ERC20` tokens or some other mechanism of collecting payment from the calling contract.

-## HybridAccount Explanation
+## HybridAccount / HCHelper Interaction

-Our `HybridAccount` contract acts as a system-wide helper.
+Our `HCHelper` contract acts as a system-wide interface to the Hybrid Compute framework.
 Let's examine some of the calls we made to it in our own contract.

 First, the helper checks an internal mapping to see if a response exists for the given request.
 If not, the method reverts with a special prefix, followed by an encoded version of the request parameters.